General Anaesthesia vs Twilight Sedation

 What is the difference between General Anaesthesia and Twilight Sedation and does it matter?
 This is something we’re increasingly asked.
 Yes, it matters alot.
 To maintain your safety during surgery, experienced CosMediTour Plastic Surgeons will only perform surgical procedures under General Anaesthesia.
 Read on to learn more about the difference between the two and why you should always insist on General Anesthesia for your Plastic Surgery.

-General anaesthesia is a medically induced sleep and loss of reflexes as a result of one or more general anaesthetic drugs.
-The overall result is ensuring amnesia, analgesia, relaxation of skeletal muscles, and loss of control of reflexes of the autonomic nervous system.
-You don’t want to be ‘twitching’ or moving at all when a surgeon is operating on you!
+General Anaesthesia is a medically induced sleep as a result of one or more general anaesthetic drugs.
+When a general anaesthetic is applied, patients experience amnesia, analgesia, relaxation of skeletal muscles, and loss of control of reflexes of the autonomic nervous system.

-Twilight Sedation, otherwise know as Conscious Sedation, is a technique where a small dose of anaesthesia is applied to induce anxiolysis (anxiety relief), hypnosis, and anterograde amnesia (inability to form new memories).
-The patient is not unconscious, but sedated.
-During surgery, the patient is under what is known as a ‘twilight state’, where the patient is relaxed and ‘sleepy’, but able to follow simple directions by the doctor, and is responsive.
+Twilight Sedation, or Conscious Sedation as its also known, uses a small dose of anaesthesia to induce anxiolysis (anxiety relief), hypnosis, and anterograde amnesia (inability to form new memories).
+You aren’t unconscious, but sedated.
+During surgery, you are under what is known as a ‘twilight state’, where you are relaxed and ‘sleepy’, but able to follow simple directions by the Doctor.

 Importantly, clinics that only offer Breast Augmentations under Twilight Sedation do so because:

 - Their clinics DO NOT meet the standards required of a Private or Public Hospital; and

 - The clinic is NOT licenced to administer General Anaesthesia